ImageMagick/Usage-Markdown/anim_mods/index.md

 This however only works for images that do not contain transparency to start with.
 Alternatively, you could remove the transparency from an image, and when finished, re-add the original transparency.

-So lets take the IM Examples logo, and use [Color Replacement](../color_basics/#replace) to cut out all the blue parts of the image.
+So let's take the IM Examples logo, and use [Color Replacement](../color_basics/#replace) to cut out all the blue parts of the image.
 Sort of giving our wizard a cloak of invisibility ;-)

 ~~~